 “People” refers to not just compliance teams, but anyone or any team who interacts or works with your partners on a regular cadence.
 This part of the process includes having the correct people in place, providing them with proper training and resources, and having ongoing communication with them.

-Process” refers to both the vetting process before choosing a new partner and the ongoing process of working together throughout the partnership.
+“Process” refers to both the vetting process before choosing a new partner and the ongoing process of working together throughout the partnership.
 During the vetting process, spend some time looking at that company and understand what they’re doing, what they’ve done in the past, who else they’ve partnered with, look at their existing pages, and so on.

-Then, once you have partnered with them, build out a robust process and set of standards for working together going forward, including what to do for new implementations, ongoing monitoring, when escalation is necessary, etc.
+Then, once you have partnered with them, build out a robust process and set of standards for compliance and working together going forward, including what to do for new implementations, ongoing monitoring, when escalation is necessary, etc.

 Lastly, remember that it’s a working partnership.
 Remind your partners that you are there to help them and to move things along in a compliant manner, not to scrutinize them.